DeeVine/new-react-task-app/src/components/taskapp/readme.md

 [ ] component remounts if you pass in update input function as a prop to child component 'i.e main-->taskapp-->navigation'

 TODO:
+[ ] determine when/if necessary to use functional set state of 'currentState' vs simply this.setState [ ] refactor name of 'tasks' to 'subTasks' so we can clearly differentiate between taskList and tasks [ ] refactor tasks under taskList
+  [ ] check that components are taking correct props after refactor [ ] add delete button to tags

-[ ] utilize sidepanel to control active task
+[ ] utilize sidePanel to control active task
 [ ] figure out where to store state --> move all back to taskApp?
 [ ] validation to check if task name exists already
 [ ] Add testing framework